akopytov/sysbench/README.md

 database drivers are available database-related scripts will not work, but other benchmarks will be functional.

-See [README-Oracle.md](README-Oracle.md) for instructions on building with Oracle client libraries.

 # Usage

 ## General Syntax